 We can assist with all aspects of incorporating an SRL company in the Dominican Republic.
-We can incorporate you company in in 3 weeks.

 An SRL requires one director and two shareholders and is best suited for small to medium-sized businesses.

 We will draw up a list of shareholders.
 If the shareholders are unable to attend a meeting to form the company; we draw up Powers of Attorney in favour of our notary in the Dominican Republic.
 These documents are legalised for use in the Dominican Republic and sent to the notary.
 Prior to the meeting, the notary will obtain a name clearance certificate from the National Office of Industrial Property.